adam-maj/robotics/README.md

 In addition to these trade-offs, selecting a specific robotic form factor has important downstream consequences on future improvements.

-We will see that robotic software is heavily dependent on data collected from exactly the same robot that is meant to be deployed on.
+We will see that robotic software is heavily dependent on data collected from exactly the same robot that it's meant to be deployed on.
 Robotic software learns to take actions based on the exact joints, sensors, and actuators it is trained with data from.

 Significantly changing the robot's hardware often means prior software becomes obsolete.